 KNOW THE RETURN POLICY

-FIND OUT THE SIZE
+HOW TO FIND OUT HER RING SIZE

 |touch © bpprice (CC BY 2.0) via Flickr|

 Before you purchase, first, you need to know what size ring you need to buy.
 There are certain settings that are hard to resize or require a custom fitting.
-So you don't want to take that gamble if you can help it.
+So, you don't want to take that gamble if you can help it.

 There are six primary grades of clarity that you need to be familiar with: